 We go from rape to incest in The Automatic Hate, Justin Lerner’s curious dramedy about a struggling chef who falls for his long-lost first cousin.
-Lerner takes a yucky-cute premise and almost makes it work, somehow finding a feasible tone but never making a solid impact.
-The film gets a huge lift from seasoned character actors Ricky Jay and Richard Schiff, playing estranged brothers protecting a very predictable family secret.
-Another likeable near-miss: the rigorously deadpan Icelandic film Virgin Mountain, which takes the Apatow-ian premise of an overgrown virgin stoner and depletes it of any self-congratulatory cuteness.
+Lerner takes a yucky-cute premise and almost makes it work, somehow finding a feasible tone but never making a substantial impact.
+The film gets a massive lift from seasoned character actors Ricky Jay and Richard Schiff, playing estranged brothers protecting a very predictable family secret.
+Another likable near-miss: the rigorously deadpan Icelandic film Virgin Mountain, which takes the Apatow-ian premise of an overgrown virgin stoner and depletes it of any self-congratulatory cuteness.

 The brooding continues in the divisive The Assassin, a languorous wuxia deconstruction from Taiwanese director Hou Hsiao-hsien (Flowers of Shanghai; Flight of the Red Balloon).
-Embarrassing admission alert: this is the first Hou Hsiao-hsien film that I’ve seen, so I’m open to believing that The Assassin is just the wrong place to start, because aside from a few lovely compositions, this never felt like more than an indifferent experiment.
-Notions of a decipherable narrative are eschewed (somewhat ironically, since the central conflict is directly explained several times) in favor of an all-encompassing narcoleptic dread, as a trained female assassin contemplates killing her cousin and former intended husband (more cousin love!).
+Embarrassing admission alert: this is the first Hou Hsiao-hsien film that I’ve seen, so I’m open to believing that The Assassin is just the wrong place to start.
+Aside from a few lovely compositions, this never felt like more than an indifferent experiment.
+Notions of a decipherable narrative are eschewed (somewhat ironically, since the central conflict gets directly explained several times) in favor of an all-encompassing narcoleptic dread, as a trained female assassin contemplates killing her cousin and former intended husband (more cousin love!).